Last update: 12.06.2018

 Our experience was quite positive with the live chat support and the help we got.
 But this is an area similar to speed: rather subjective.
 You’ll surely find users complaining about crappy or simply unresponsive support too.
 There are always haters, don’t forget that.

 Still, live chat support and general support are both vital for a decent VPN service.
 We believe that SaferVPN has proved to be fine in this field.
 Of course, when you compare it with our top VPN picks, it’s another story.
 Some VPN providers have taken live chat support to another level for sure.

 Pricing: Not bad, but…

 It’s certainly a big plus for SaferVPN that it has a 24-hour free trial version.
-In general, however, it has a pricing that is quite similar to the leaders of the VPN market like CyberGhost and NordVPN, which have 2 to 6 times more servers worldwide, have real no logs policy and therefore can offer you a higher level of security and privacy.
+In general, its pricing plans are quite similar to CyberGhost and NordVPN.
+However, the latter VPNs have 2-7 times more servers worldwide and have a true no logs policy.
+Therefore, they can offer you a higher level of security and privacy.

 This service also grants you a no-hassle 30-day money-back guarantee, which seems like a great plus for our SaferVPN review team.

 You can use Credit Cards (e.g., Visa, MasterCard, American Express, and JCB), PayPal, and Bitcoin to purchase your chosen plan.
 The latter is surely a favored option for the privacy-conscious user.

 All in all, this SaferVPN review has found it a well-priced service.
 Though, you may not get as much for it as you would for a similar price.